 Frustrated, I went to stltoday.com, which was the St. Louis Post-Dispatch newspaper’s website.
 It, too, was being bombarded with heavy traffic and would not load for me.
 I then attempted suntimes.com, the Chicago paper’s online news outlet.
 Little by little, the homepage began to load up with a molasses-like crawl but with missing style sheets and graphics due to the massive amount of taxing their web servers were taking.
 I think because of their enormous failure to stay online that day in 2001, news websites realized that they had to start taking the internet seriously and throw far more resources into keeping their web servers up and operational at all times.
-The world wide web was truly no longer a fad and instead had grown into an indispensable part of the public’s lives.
+The world wide web was truly no longer a fad, and now it had grown into an indispensable part of the public’s lives here in 2001.

 Then it dawned on me.
 I worked for a satellite company!
 Skywalker Communications was a distributor of DirecTV (and later DISH Network), so I hightailed it to the back (my cubicle area was located towards the front of the building) where there was a wall of TVs tuned to various channels.

 I got back there and a small crowd was glued to the video images of one of the twin towers billowing smoke.
 “Incredible,” I thought to myself, “the plane must have been HUGE to produce that kind of damage!”
 With the bank of TVs tuned to CNN, Fox News and MSNBC, I noticed something moving in the sky on one of the screens – a second plane ramming into the other tower.

 A chill ran down my spine followed by the rest of my body going numb.
 I knew this was more than just a mere accident.
 Of course, by then it was becoming more and more clear that these were the acts of terrorists.
 The subsequent images of the Pentagon attack, the hijacking of United Flight 93 and the address to the nation by President Bush only confirmed that suspicion.